The Language of Generalization: Case Study 2: Habitual Language

-\paragraph{Materials} To construct our stimulus set, we choose actions from five categories of typical human behaviors: eating/consuming food and drug, work, wearing clothing, entertaining activities, and hobbies.
+To construct our stimulus set, we choose actions from five categories of typical human behaviors having to do with food and drug, work, clothing, entertainment, and hobbies.
 For each category, we created pairs or triplets of events that shared a superordinate action (e.g. \emph{writing} poems vs.~novels).
 The events were chosen to intuitively cover a range of likely frequencies.
 In total, thirty-one events were used.
 For a full list of the stimuli used in Expts.
-2a-c, see Appendix D.
+2A-C, see Appendix D.